Smart Male IT Programer Working on Desktop Computer.

 How you'll Learn

-This course is delivered in three terms of 10 weeks each.
-In each term students will study 40 credits comprised of either one or two modules.
-Scheduled contact hours range between approximately 9 and 14 hours per week depending upon level of study and the complexity of the material being taught.
-This course is delivered through in person.
-Students can expect to take part in lectures, workshops and peer-led seminars.
+This course is delivered in three terms of ten weeks each.
+In each term, you will study 40 credits split into one or two modules.
+You can expect between nine and twelve hours of in-person sessions per week, depending upon level of study and the complexity of the material being taught.
+These will mostly be lectures, but will also include workshops, example classes, computer labs and seminars.

 All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.